All Episodes

 Now let's fill that vacuum with good ideas.

-You gotta take these things in order.
+You got to take these things in order.

-So as we look toward some pretty uh stunning success on election day, November 2nd.
+So as we look toward some pretty stunning success on Election Day, November 2nd, do you know why it will have been?

-oh yeah, Tea Party passions.
+We say, oh, yeah, Tea Party passions.

 But it will be because people are in the mood to say no.

-So if we're the party of no good for us, saying no to Obamacare, because people hate it.
+So if we're the party of no, good for us.

 Saying no to insane spending because it's crippling the economy.

-It's uh the our businesses are sitting on their hands and keeping their powder dry and refusing to expand.
+Our businesses are sitting on their hands and keeping their powder dry and refusing to expand.

-Now, every time I say things like this, I I hear Frank Luntz in my ear, and rightfully so.
+Now, every time I say things like this, I hear Frank Luntz in my ear, and rightfully so.

-Frank is a master of message, the the pollster you see all the time on Fox News and various other places, written a wonderful book called Words That Work.
+Frank is a master of message, the pollster you see all the time on Fox News and various other places, written a wonderful book called Words That Work.

-Uh and if if Frank's talking or writing something, pay attention because he's all about the messaging.
+And if Frank's talking or writing something, pay attention because he's all about the messaging.

 Good for you.